 By Austin Baker, Ventilation Director, Hog Slat Inc.

-Although tunnel ventilated finishing houses are the most common choice for new construction, many curtain-sided, naturally ventilated buildings are still in use.
-The summer performance of these facilities can be improved by utilizing a combination of stir fans and a sprinkler system to reduce the animal's heat stress.
+The summer performance of curtain-sided, naturally ventilated buildings can be improved by utilizing a combination of stir fans and a sprinkler system to reduce animal heat stress.

 Pigs feel a cooling effect as high-velocity air from the stir fans moves across their body.
 By wetting the pig's skin, we increase the cooling effect as the air evaporates the water removing heat from the animal.